31/03/2010

 1. The "Third Way" posturing itself

 Centrism can be seen as the only pragmatic way out of a pluralist stalemate.
-And I'd probably argue this, if Giddens didn't make my skin demand violence.
+And I'd probably argue this.
 So: appeal to Trots and reactionaries.
 Be all things to all folk.
 See how that goes.

-Best I saw it doing is taking sting out of the argument for full independence, a movement I can't get behind, cos I think it would/will just lead to cultural dilution (via expanded tourism, which would have to become the centre of the economy once the oil runs dry) and international marginalisation (as a simple consequence of being a toty, irrelevant wee thing.)
+Best of this is taking sting out of the argument for full independence, a movement I can't get behind, because it would lead to cultural dilution (via expanded tourism, which would become the centre of the economy once the oil runs dry), an even more right-wing Britain, and international marginalisation (as a simple consequence of being a toty, irrelevant wee thing.)

-Scotland just isn't very different from England, and it's hard to imagine we could salvage some "genuine" identity out of the commercialized Scotch mist.
+Scotland just isn't very different from England, and it's hard to imagine we can ever salvage some "genuine" identity out of the commercialized Scotch mist that is left to us.

-Best argument: The Rightful Self-Determination Of A People.
+- Best argument: Westminster sucks.
+The Rightful Self-Determination Of A People.

-Second best argument: Decentralization of Power that would never have been pushed through without something primal like Blood Ties to drive it.
+- Second best argument: Independence would be a decentralization of power that wouldn't get pushed through without something primal like Blood Ties to drive it.

 3. The missing Lisbon treaty referendum.
 (2007)